liuzyon/acse-4-gormanium-rush-wolframite/README.md

 python post_processing.py
 ```

-Then the circuit connection graph will be generated in output folder:
+Then the circuit connection graph will be generated in the output folder:
 ![image](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/circuit.png)

 You can directly modify the [`info.txt`](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/info.txt), enter your own vector and draw the circuit connection diagram.